 While the use of illegal drugs may potentially have harmful effects for the user, including death, most people who ingest a dose of illegal drugs suffer no significant ill-effects at all and certainly do not die from the experience.
 Whether from the perspective of a low-level drug dealer or a sophisticated international criminal enterprise, killing one's customers is bad for business.
 It is difficult therefore to make a reasonable case that the use, sale or trafficking of narcotics is intended to have a lethal outcome.
 As a result, the traditional 'eye-for-an-eye' retributive rationales common among death penalty supporters do not fit neatly in the context of drug offences.
-Because of this, it is necessary for supporters of capital punishment to adopt a moral basis for the policy, which involves the presumption that drug use is intrinsically wrong and evidence of moral inadequacy and should therefore be harshly penalised.43

-Following this moral perspective, rather than attempting to prove individual intent or lethality in a particular drug case, pronouncements are made about the 'social evil caused by drug trafficking'44 and the 'global menace' of the drug trade.45 Persons involved in the drug trade are not accused of being guilty of individual, identifiable homicides, but rather as being 'merchants of death',46 'engineers of evil'47 or 'peddlers of death'48 whose crimes cause 'serious harm to the nation'.49 In this manner, the moral rationale paints drug offenders as threats to the life, values and health of the state, against whom extraordinary penalties are therefore justified.
+Because of this, it is necessary for supporters of capital punishment to adopt a moral basis for the policy, which involves the presumption that drug use is intrinsically wrong and evidence of moral inadequacy and should therefore be harshly penalised.43 caused by drug trafficking'44 and the 'global menace' of the drug trade.45 Persons involved in the drug trade are not accused of being guilty of individual, identifiable homicides, but rather as being 'merchants of death', 'engineers of evil' or 'peddlers of death'48 whose crimes cause 'serious harm to the nation'.49 In this manner, the moral rationale paints drug offenders as threats to the life, values and health of the state, against whom extraordinary penalties are therefore justified.
 As described recently by Malaysian Prime Minister Datuk Seri Abdullah Ahmad Badawi, the death penalty is the 'right kind of punishment' given the menace that drugs pose to society.50